carlosgm02/uwp-languages/VB.NET/readme.md

 - [**Notepad**](/VB.NET/Notepad)

+  A notepad app created for showing how the text control and modifying files works in a Visual Basic application.

 - [**Background App**](/VB.NET/BackgroundApp)

-  A simple background app as startup task for the Windows 10 IoT with sample variables, basic math operations and sample Visual Basic code as placeholder.
+  A basic background app as startup task for the Windows 10 IoT with sample variables, basic math operations and sample Visual Basic code as placeholder.

 - [**WebView**](/VB.NET/WebView)

+  A simple WebView app created for showing how the WebView XAML control works in a VB-coded UWP application for developing browser apps and/or web wrappers.